 The Kreisman Initiative hosts an annual symposium that brings together leading housing academics, policy makers, and practitioners from the public, private, and innovation spheres, with an emphasis on knowledge creation, including new data and tools, and the comparative analysis of perspectives and solutions, including between domestic and international participants.
 To complement the Symposium, the Initiative also organizes a recurring event series with academics and practitioners that focuses on practical challenges of housing, cross-sector knowledge comparative analysis and exchange, and generating novel insights toward more effective interventions.

-Meet the 2021 Kreisman Graduate Fellows, and learn how they’re coming together to learn the complexities of housing research and practice as well as new innovative solutions.
+Read the 2020 End of Year Report to learn about how our students worked together on the complexities of housing research and practice as well as new innovative solutions.

 Robert J. Chaskin